allenai/atlantes/ais/src/atlantes/human_annotation/readme.md

 1. Generate Monthly Fishing Traffic geotiffs using 'visualize_monthly_fishing_traffic.py'
 2. Upload the geotiffs to google drive in 'Marine Maps folder'
 3. Label AOIs via SMEs in qgis (manual)
    a.
-This involves looking at the geotiffs and making boxes of areas that seem to have a lot of fishing activity throughout the year (labeling boxes per month to get seasonal distirbution) these geojsons should be in '{year}_{month}_{ais_category}_areas.geojson
+This involves looking at the geotiffs and making boxes of areas that seem to have a lot of fishing activity throughout the year (labeling boxes per month to get seasonal distribution) these geojsons should be in '{year}_{month}_{ais_category}_areas.geojson'
 4. Download geojsons from google drive and add to 'fishing_areas' folder
 5. Stratified sample across month and ai with 'sample_from_fishing_regions.py'
    a.
 Or sample using sample_hard_negatives.py
-6. Generate data from a .txt of sampled tracks using  `create_downsampled_training_data.py`` 7.
+6. Generate data from a .txt of sampled tracks using  `create_downsampled_training_data.py` 7.
    a.
 Delete the old parquets from within the output_dir 'find . -type f -name "*.parquet" -exec rm -f {} \;'
    b.
 Copy that data: https://console.cloud.google.com/storage/browser/skylight-data-sky-int-a-wxbc/annotations/new?project=skylight-int-a-r2d2 The data must be in the structure of `annotations/new/{project_name}/{trajectory_name}.csv`